hupratt/chirpy/_posts/2025-10-18-chirpy-on-k8s.md

     server kube3 <kube node ip>:8443
 ```

-### The k8s deployment
+#### ceph

-Now that all the planets are aligned we can trigger the kubernetes deployment and ingress.
-Like I said earlier we are currently building upon [the proxmox cluster we set up earlier](https://chirpy.thekor.eu/posts/k8s-p3/) which is using ceph as the distributed file system.
-We created in that article a storage called "rook-ceph-block" which, as the name suggests, allows us to create block storage for our database.
+Like I said earlier we are currently building upon [the proxmox cluster we set up earlier](https://chirpy.thekor.eu/posts/k8s-p3/) which is using ceph as the distributed storage.
+We created in that article a storage called "rook-ceph-block" which, as the name suggests, allows us to create block storage for our databases.
 The use case with our blog however requires us to persist files in a file-based structure.
 Ceph naturally supports this with its own cephfs implementation but we will have to enable it.

-#### Setting up the cephfs

-The file system's name should correspond to your storage classes' fsName and pool nam
+The file system's name should correspond to your storage classes' "fsName" and "pool" name

 ```bash
 git clone --single-branch --branch v1.15.3 https://github.com/rook/rook.git